eskape/javascript-testing-best-practices/readme.md

 <br/><br/>

-## ⚪ ️1.9 Avoid global test fixtures and seeds, add data per-test
+## ⚪ ️1.9 Vermijd globale fixtures en seeds, voeg gegevens per test toe

-:white_check_mark: **Do:** Going by the golden rule (bullet 0), each test should add and act on its own set of DB rows to prevent coupling and easily reason about the test flow.
+:white_check_mark: **Doen:** Going by the golden rule (bullet 0), each test should add and act on its own set of DB rows to prevent coupling and easily reason about the test flow.
 In reality, this is often violated by testers who seed the DB with data before running the tests ([also known as ‘test fixture’](https://en.wikipedia.org/wiki/Test_fixture)) for the sake of performance improvement.
 While performance is indeed a valid concern — it can be mitigated (see “Component testing” bullet), however, test complexity is a much painful sorrow that should govern other considerations most of the time.
 Practically, make each test case explicitly add the DB records it needs and act only on those records.
 If performance becomes a critical concern — a balanced compromise might come in the form of seeding the only suite of tests that are not mutating data (e.g. queries)
 <br/>

 ❌ **Otherwise:** Few tests fail, a deployment is aborted, our team is going to spend precious time now, do we have a bug? let’s investigate, oh no — it seems that two tests were mutating the same seed data